- Installing fences, berms, and other noise and safety elements

 Acquisition: Buying real property in fee title (free and clear of underlying liens) or lesser interests, such as significant leases (at least 10 years), and easements.

-Development or renovation of range facilities, including fixed structures related to range use and management, safety, environmental, accessibility, and noise abatement.
+Development or renovation of firearms and archery range facilities, including fixed structures related to range use and management, safety, environmental, accessibility, and noise abatement.
 The following elements are eligible:

 - Archery courses

 - Closed circuit security cameras

 - Roads, paths, parking

 - Safety baffles

 - Shooting stands